 Rattray is a member of the Institute of Corporate Directors and the International Women’s Forum.
-In addition to CIFAR she serves as a director on the boards of CBC/Radio-Canada, The Gordon Foundation, Canadian Feed the Children, and the Manitoba Museum Foundation.
-She is active nationally as a speaker, emcee and moderator.
+In addition to CIFAR she serves as a director on the boards of CBC/Radio-Canada, The Gordon Foundation, Canadian Feed the Children, and Canada’s History Society.
+She is active as a speaker, emcee and moderator.

 Mr. Irfhan Rawji is the Founder & CEO of MobSquad, an innovative Canadian startup that ensures high-calibre software engineers with U.S. work visa challenges remain working with their current company, but near-shored from Canada.